-- It is given as an infusion into a vein over a period of time.
+- It is given into a vein for a period of time.

-- If you need to store this drug at home, talk with your child’s doctor, nurse, or pharmacist about how to store it.
+- If you need to store this drug at home, talk with your doctor, nurse, or pharmacist about how to store it.

-- If your child’s symptoms or health problems do not get better or if they become worse, call your child’s doctor.
+- If your symptoms or health problems do not get better or if they become worse, call your doctor.

-- Do not share your child’s drug with others and do not give anyone else’s drug to your child.
+- Do not share your drugs with others and do not take anyone else’s drugs.

 - Keep all drugs in a safe place.
 Keep all drugs out of the reach of children and pets.

 - Some drugs may have another patient information leaflet.
-If you have any questions about this drug, please talk with your child’s doctor, nurse, pharmacist, or other health care provider.
+If you have any questions about this drug, please talk with your doctor, nurse, pharmacist, or other health care provider.